 Caplyta is used to treat schizophrenia and depressive episodes caused by bipolar I and bipolar II disorder in adults.

 Schizophrenia is a mental health condition that can change feelings, perceptions, thoughts, and behavior.
-Bipolar disorder is also a mental health condition, and can cause episodes of mania or hypomania and episodes of depression.
+Bipolar disorder is also a mental health condition, and it can cause episodes of mania or hypomania and episodes of depression.

 How Caplyta works to treat schizophrenia and bipolar disorder